 I can tell you the flip-side of this story, which is much much closer to the truth … for every story about the wannabe photographer saving the day, there has to be thousands of anecdotes about photographer-guests who spoil things.
 (I wish I could freely post photographs of guests behind the altar, or just intruding in the background with a camera.)

 4. Don’t put emotional pressure on the bride to get permission to also be a photographer at the wedding.

 “My cousin has a camera and would like to take photos.
 He / she won’t get in your way.
 Is that okay?”

 While you will probably get permission from the bride or groom to also be a wedding photographer (and not even just the guest-with-a-big-camera), they are more than likely just agreeing with your request so they can avoid feeling uncomfortable if they had told you “no”.
 But really, it’s not ideal.

 5. My advice?
 Be the wedding guest, not the photographer.

-So you are itching to bring along your camera and some lenses … and you’re just itching for all those moments waiting to be captured … but just remember, that with the camera in your hand, you’re not really part of the wedding day and the day’s events.
+So you’re itching to bring along your camera and some lenses … and you’re just itching for all those moments waiting to be captured … but just remember that with the camera in your hand, you’re not really part of the wedding day and the day’s events.
 You’re now more of an observer.
 On top of that, you’re likely to be a distracting element.

 Put your camera away.
 Be part of the day.
 Enjoy it.
 Dance, laugh, have a drink, chat with friends.
 Make some new friends even.
 There will be other better opportunities and events to photograph.